weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 #### Wego install

 This installs the GitOps runtime into an environment.
-In this phase, we execute the flux bootstrap command with --verbose which prints the manifests necessary to install the GitOps runtime.
+In this phase, we execute the `flux install` command with --export which prints the manifests necessary to install the GitOps runtime.
 Assuming the user has a cluster, and their kubeconfig is pointing to it, the user will execute

 ```console
 wego install | kubectl apply -f -